 This policy applies to all classes whether they are considered “regional” or “onsite”.

 Instructors will closely monitor the sign-in sheet each day in order to ensure that students attending class are properly identified and that those who sign in remain in the class throughout the day.
 The monitoring process is repeated for each day of that class.
+Attendance will be taken twice each class day and recorded on the sign-in sheet, once at the beginning of the day and again after lunch.

 Attendance monitoring is the only means to ensure that students meet the requirements stipulated to receive a Certificate of Completion.
 80% attendance is required as a minimum.